-- 10.1 Substantiated allegations must be included in any employment references provided by the school. - 10.2 The allegation, or history of repeated concerns or allegations, must not be included in references where there has been no further action or the outcome was false, unsubstantiated, unfounded or malicious. - 10.3 In every case where possible, employees must be informed of the information which will be included in employment references.
+- 10.1 Substantiated allegations must be included in any employment references provided by the school. - 10.2 Low level concerns (where these do not relate to other issues such as misconduct or poor performance/capability), allegation/s, or history of repeated concerns or allegations, must not be included in references where there has been no further action or the outcome was false, unsubstantiated, unfounded or malicious. - 10.3 In every case where possible, employees must be informed of the information, which will be included in employment references.
 This will help avoid future challenge by the employee and it is advisable to draft a form of words at the time of categorisation, and share this with the employee, rather than waiting until a reference request is received in the future.